 Check-in time is 1pm and check-out time is 11am.

 The new BC Parks RV Campground is located on Gibson Pass Road in Manning Park Resort 4 km off Hwy #3.
 It has full hook-ups and is next to the Lightning Lake Day Use Area.
+Please Note: EV Charging is available for a flat fee of $10.
 With 92 sites in the Summer and 62 sites in the Winter, this year-round location is sure to be an immediate favourite with all visitors of E.C Manning Park.

 For Winter rates click the More info & Book Now Button.